edselph/WADS_FINAL_PROJECT/README.md

 ## FURNICA
 This is final Project of WADS
   Furnica is a webApp that are made to help local indonesia business to thrive.
+By helping local businesses to sell thier product to local customer so that they can make ends meet.

 Group :